ANSWERS FOR FIRST TIME HOME BUYERS

 Another advantage: you'll already have a good relationship with a lender when it comes time to apply for your mortgage.
 Only a mortgage lender is qualified to evaluate your financial situation and match your needs with the best available type of mortgage.

+Do they really need to know everything about me for the application?
 It may seem that way - but actually all your mortgage lender needs to know about you is your employment and finances, and information about the home you're buying.

 However, you will need to provide quite a few details about these topics, and your application process will go much more smoothly if you're prepared.
 Be sure to ask your mortgage lender what information you'll need to complete your application.

+How much will my credit history affect my ability to get a mortgage?
 Many home buyers are very worried about this issue.
 We've even heard one story that an applicant was denied a mortgage because he had returned a rented videotape late!

 Of course, that could never happen.
 And most people don't need to worry about the effects of their credit history.
 However, you can be better prepared if you get a copy of your credit report to review before you apply for your mortgage.
 That way, if there are any errors you can take steps to correct them before your application gets processed.